 - Ensuring that Gunston Hall’s horticultural work implements and reflects current best practices in the field and that the organization’s plant holdings and landscapes are documented appropriately.

-- Establishing goals and providing daily technical and physical assistance to ensure the success of garden and historic landscape related activities.
+- Establishing goals and providing daily technical and physical work to ensure the success of garden and historic landscape related activities.

 - Establishing and ensuring that work places are safe for all those helping in the gardens and that safe work practices are used.